NikkelM/Hades-II-HadesBiomes/README.md

 Only uninstall the mod while in the Crossroads to prevent issues.

 ## Configuration

+Note that the configuration file is only created after the first game start with the mod enabled in your mod manager.
+If you need to make any changes (such as to the `hadesGameFolder` setting), you will need to start the game once first to generate the config file.

 You can find an explanation of all options [on this wiki page](https://github.com/NikkelM/Hades-II-HadesBiomes/wiki/Configuration).